Large-Language-Model-Serving/Large-Language-Model-Serving/README.md

 ## Features
 Our project offers streaming support for inference results, a sqlite DB to store conversation history, simple interface for easy interaction and API endpoints for clients.

-Currently, our project only supports Mac with [Metal](https://support.apple.com/en-ca/102894) support.
+⚠️Currently, our project only supports Mac with [Metal](https://support.apple.com/en-ca/102894) support.